Colebuildanddevelop/StonkKings/README.md

     - tournament page
       - COMPONENTS
-        - search stocks
+        - search stocks x
-        - when selected fetch api and start polling for live data
+        - when selected fetch api and start polling for live data x
-        - display a candle chart of the data
+        - display a candle chart of the data x
+        - get name of stock and other information to display x
+        - APPBAR
+          - My positions
+          - Trade History
+          - All Entrants

         -
       - TODO
         - style search bar and make a better input method
+        - make search use api to suggest stocks
+        - poll for live data?
+        - create nivo chart for volume data